BigCommerce vs Shopify (2026) — Which is the Better Online Store Builder?

 Shopify gives you access to a large range of fonts on all themes

-Another thing that’s missing in some BigCommerce templates is the ability to show or hide certain components easily.
-For example, in some themes, there doesn’t seem to be an obvious way to hide the search facility in the header.
+Another thing that’s missing in some BigCommerce templates is the ability to show or hide site components easily — this is much easier to do in Shopify.

 Finally, both BigCommerce and Shopify let you customize their templates quite extensively, because they give you full access to your site’s HTML / CSS code.
 This differentiates them from competing platforms like Squarespace and Wix, which don’t.